-- (1) The municipality shall submit to OPM a claim on Form M-37 C&H by April 1 of each year. - (2) The Tax Collector shall submit to OPM Form M-1 by July 1 of each year.
-Form M-1 includes the mill rate.
+- (1) The Assessor shall submit M-37 C&H data by April 1 of each year through the OPM Portal. - (2) The Tax Collector shall submit to OPM Form M-1 by July 1 of each year.
+Form M-1 shall include the mill rate and the total tax levied on real property.

-Form M-37 C&H includes detail reporting of eligible facilities and property.
+M-37 C&H reporting includes detail reporting of eligible facilities and property.

-Test itemized assessments on Form M-37 C&H to assure that the assessment matches the amount on the Grand List.
+Test itemized assessments on M-37 C&H reporting to assure that the assessment matches the amount on the Grand List.